 - MILITARY THRILLER — About army personnel doing their jobs

 - POLITICAL THRILLER — About politicians doing their jobs (The Killing is an interesting blend of political and serial killer thriller).
-The pure political thriller is not as popular with audiences.
-(John Truby explains why in this post.)
+Political thrillers are not as popular with audiences.

 - JOURNALISM/CONSPIRACY THRILLER — About journalists doing their jobs

 - PSYCHOLOGICAL THRILLER — These emphasise the unstable psychological and emotional states of their main characters.
 There are similarities to Gothic and detective fiction:

 - The setting is usually domesticated.

 - The main characters are usually obsessed, tortured or sociopathic.